GianisTsol/python-p2p/README.md

   This is not very good for big networks but it works on a small scale and sending rate can be edited for scale.
  - Public key encryption so private messages can be sent.
- - Message signatures so no node van be impersonated.
+ - Message signatures so no node can be impersonated.

 - Nodes ping each other and decide if a node is dead.
 - more idk read the code